cunnie/writings/NaNoWriMo.md

 She lowered her tone, "Colonel, in civilian life there are terrible repercussions when people die.
 People go to jail, companies are shuttered.
 As the steward of this company, I can't allow a second person to die on my watch.
-Not only is it harmful to the company, but it's not the right thing."
+Not only is it harmful to the company, but more importantly it's not the right thing."

-The colonel held his jaw tight.
+The colonel clenched his jaw.
 "What do you think you'll find?
 A smoking gun?
 A device that has a tendency to explode?
 Loose, uninsulated wiring that electrocutes people?
 There's no carelessness, no negligence."